ho-ri1991/compile-time-string-processing/README.md

 # compile-time-string-processing
-A simple string which can process in the compile time.
+A simple string which we can process in the compile time.